 - Volume 1: Excellence and Equity in Education provides a detailed examination of student performance in science and describes how performance has changed over previous PISA assessments.
 It also explores students' engagement with and attitudes towards science, including their expectations of working in a science-related career later on.
 An overview of student performance in reading and mathematics in 2015 is also provided, along with a description of how performance in those subjects has evolved over previous PISA assessments.
 The volume defines and discusses equity in education, focusing particularly on how socio-economic status and an immigrant background are related to students' performance in PISA and to their attitudes towards science. - Volume II: Policies and Practices for Successful Schools examines how student performance is associated with various characteristics of individual schools and concerned school systems.
 The volume first focuses on science, describing the school resources devoted to science and how science is taught in schools.
 It discusses how both of these are related to student performance in science, students' epistemic beliefs, and students' expectations of pursuing a career in science.
-Then, the volume analyses schools and school systems and their relationship with education outcomes more generally, covering the learning environment in school, school governance, selecting and grouping students, and the human, financial, educational and time resources allocated to education.
+Then, the volume analyses schools and school systems and their relationship with education outcomes more generally, covering the learning environment in school, school governance, the selection and grouping of students, and the human, financial, educational and time resources allocated to education.
 Trends in these indicators between 2006 and 2015 are examined when comparable data are available. - Volume III: Students' Well-Being describes how well adolescent students are learning and living.
-This volume analyses a broad set of indicators that, collectively, paint a picture of 15-year-old students' home and school environments, the way students communicate with family and friends, how and how often they use the Internet, their physical activities and eating habits, their aspirations for future education, their motivation for school work, and their overall satisfaction with life. - Volume V: Collaborative Problem Solving examines students' ability to work with two or more people to try to solve a problem.
-The volume provides the rationale for assessing this particular skill and describes performance within and across countries.
-In addition, the volume highlights the relative strengths and weaknesses of each school system and examines how they are related to individual student characteristics, such as gender, immigrant background and socio-economic status.
-The volume also explores the role of education in building young people's skills in solving problems collaboratively.
+This volume analyses a broad set of indicators that, collectively, paint a picture of 15-year-old students' home and school environments, the way students communicate with family and friends, how and how often they use the Internet, their physical activities and eating habits, their aspirations for future education, their motivation for school work, and their overall satisfaction with life. - Volume IV: Students' Financial Literacy examines 15-year-old students' understanding about money matters in the 15 countries and economies that participated in this optional assessment.
+The volume explores how the financial literacy of 15-year-old students is associated with their competencies in science, reading and mathematics, with their socio-economic status, and with their previous experiences with money.
+The volume also offers an overview of financial education in schools in the participating countries and economies, and provides case studies.

 Volumes I and II were published in December 2016.
-Volume III was published in April 2017 and Volume V will be published in November 2017.
+Volume III was published in April 2017 and Volume IV was published in May 2017.

-The frameworks for assessing mathematics, reading, science and financial literacy in 2015 are described in the PISA 2015 Assessment and Analytical Framework (OECD, 2016a).
+The frameworks for assessing science, reading, mathematics, financial literacy and collaborative problem solving in 2015 are described in the PISA 2015 Assessment and Analytical Framework (OECD, 2017a).

 Technical annexes at the end of this volume describe how questionnaire indices were constructed, and discuss sampling issues, quality-assurance procedures, the reliability of coding, and the process followed for developing the assessment instruments.
-Many of the issues covered in the technical annexes are elaborated in greater detail in the PISA 2015 Technical Report (OECD, forthcoming).
+Many of the issues covered in the technical annexes are elaborated in greater detail in the PISA 2015 Technical Report (OECD, 2017b).

-All data tables referred to in the analyses are included at the end of the respective volume in Annex B1, and a set of additional data tables is available on line (www.pisa.oecd.org).
+A selection of data tables referred to in the analyses is included at the end of the respective volume in Annex B1, and a set of additional data tables is available on line (www.oecd.org/pisa/).
 A Reader's Guide is also provided in each volume to aid in interpreting the tables and figures that accompany the report.
 Data from regions within the participating countries are included in Annex B2.